 Email Subject Lines for a Meeting Request

-A common tactic these days is to send a sales email immediately requesting a time to meet.
+A common tactic is to send a sales business meeting request email.
 This is great if you’re better at closing sales in person or over the phone, and can get some great results.
 There’s not much variety here, since most approaches will follow the same course:

 26. Are you available [date/time]?